-Petal fall un til one mont h after bloom , cont.
-Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Phytophthora root rot, cont. mono- and di- potassium salts of phosphorous acid FRAC P07 (K-Phite and other formulations) 2 to 8 qt VG 4 hrs 0 hrs Check labels for rates and use recommendations for formulations other than K-Phite.
+Petal fall un Petal fall until one month after bloom, cont.
+Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Phytophthora root rot, cont. mono- and dipotassium salts of phosphorous acid FRAC P07 (K-Phite and other formulations) 1 to 3 qt VG 4 hrs 0 hrs Check labels for rates and use recommendations for formulations other than K-Phite.
 Apply as a foliar spray for Phytophthora and Pythium after leaf emergence.
 Also effective against Septoria and Anthracnose leaf spots.
-Do not tank mix with copper and foliar fertilizers, and do not tank mix with copper and foliar fertilizers, and do not apply in acidic water or add acidifying agents, as foliage/fruit damage could be a result.
-When tank- mixing this product with others, test the mix on a small area to make sure that phytotoxicity does not occur.
+Do not tank mix with copper and foliar fertilizers, and do not apply in acidic water or add acidifying agents, as foliage/fruit damage could be a result.
+When tank-mixing this product with others, test the mix on a small area to make sure that phytotoxicity does not occur.
 There are residue concerns for phosphites for export to the European Union.
 Consult with your purchaser before using these materials. fosetyl-Al FRAC P07 (Aliette WDG) 5 lb G 12 hrs 12 hrs Apply Aliette as a foliar spray after leaf emergence.
 Subsequent applications can be made on 14-21 day intervals.
 Do not exceed four applications per acre per year.
 Do not tank mix with copper and foliar fertilizers, and do not apply in acidic water or add acidifying agents, as foliage/fruit damage could be a result.
-When tank- mixing this product with others, test the mix on a small area to make sure that phytotoxicity does not occur.
+When tankmixing this product with others, test the mix on a small area to make sure that phytotoxicity does not occur.
 There are residue concerns for phosphites for export to the European Union.
 Consult with your purchaser before using these materials. mefenoxam FRAC 4 (Ridomil Gold SL) 3.6 pt G 48 hrs 0 days Established plantings: Apply 0.25 pt/1000 linear feet of row (3.6 pt/A broadcast basis) in a 3-ft band over the row before the plants start growth in the spring.
 New plantings: Apply 3.6 pt/A (broadcast rate) at or after the time of planting.
 An 18-in band over the row is recommended.
 Do not apply more than 0.9 gal/A broadcast during the 12 months before bearing harvestable fruit or illegal residues may result.
 For both new and established plantings, one additional application may be made to coincide with periods most favorable for root rot development.